adessoSE/jekyll2cms/README.md

 # Releases
 On every commit on the master branch a new release for jekyll2cms is built using GitHub actions.
-The version number is defined in the docker-build-and-push.yml workflow file file.
+The version number is defined in the docker-build-and-push.yml workflow file.
 If it is not changed the current image on docker hub is overwritten.

 # Questions?